Articles in this section

 Publish Option.png

-When you publish a new site, Zuddl unpublishes the current site and then prints the new location on the same URL.
-This means you do not have to worry about any 404 pages.
+You can publish the templates only from the editor.
+When you publish a new site, Zuddl unpublishes the current site and then prints the new location using the same URL.
+This means you don't have to worry about any 404 pages.

 Published Site Messaging.png